Revolutionary activities in Algeria: The Conference of Independent African States and the All-African Peoples' Conference

 In 1958 the first president of independent Ghana, Kwame Nkrumah, convened two international conferences in Accra: The Conference of Independent African States (CIAS) and the All-African Peoples' Conference (AAPC).
 At the opening days of the CIAS in April 1958, representatives of the Algerian National Liberation Front (FLN) appeared without being invited before and asked to petition the participating heads of state.
-The discussion about the Algerian questionthus became an unplanned main topic of the CIAS, which finally led to the participants of the CIAS expressing their unrestricted solidarity with the FLN.
+The discussion about the Algerian question thus became an unplanned main topic of the CIAS, which finally led to the participants of the CIAS expressing their unrestricted solidarity with the FLN.
 Although they refused material support, they promised to send a joint mission to various capitals to stand up for the Algerian question.

 At the AAPC in December 1958, Nkrumah promised in a speech his full support for all liberation movements and talked of his vision of a continental federation with sovereign African states.
 However, his nonviolent way to liberation was not in line with the opinion of active fighters for independence.
 The FLN member Ahmed Boumendjel took the word stating that France would only leave Algeria if they fight with force.
 Another important voice was the one of Frantz Fanon, who headed the Algerian delegation to the conference.
 He argued that violence is indeed needed in order to effectively fight against imperialism.
 Finally, the participants of the AAPC were convinced by the Algerian’s arguments and agreed that armed struggle was legitimate and that they would provide an international African Volunteer Brigade to support liberation movements.